flutesys/slate/source/index.html.md

 ## What is Flute Mail?

-Flute Mail is an **email provider aggregator**, a powerful cloud service that allows you to configure and use multiple email APIs such as SendGrid, Postmark, SparkPost, or any SMTP server.
+Flute Mail is an email **delivery optimization platform**, a cloud service that allows you to configure and use multiple email APIs such as SendGrid, Postmark, SparkPost, or any SMTP server.
 Just sign up for a Flute Mail account, and hook up your API keys from different providers.
 Then configure your multi-provider sending environments.
-For example you might have a "Transactional" environment which sends your email through Postmark and SparkPost and a "Marketing" environment for your bulk email.
+For example you might have a "Transactional" environment which load-balances your email through Postmark and SparkPost and a "Marketing" environment for your bulk email.

 Why?
 Flute Mail supports **automatic failover redundancy**.
-That means if we detect provider-caused spam bounces (such as [this](https://mailchannels.zendesk.com/hc/en-us/articles/202191674-Fixing-the-550-5-7-1-RBL-Sender-blocked-IP-or-domain-error)), we will automatically send through another provider configured in your environment, ensuring much better reliability than any single email provider can ever give you.
-Also, if SparkPost ever goes down or experiences delays (it happens surprisingly often) we automatically route your requests to another provider that you've configured.
+That means if we detect provider-caused spam bounces (such as [this](https://mailchannels.zendesk.com/hc/en-us/articles/202191674-Fixing-the-550-5-7-1-RBL-Sender-blocked-IP-or-domain-error)), we will automatically send through another provider configured in your environment, ensuring much better IP reliability than any single email provider can ever give you.
+Also, if a provider ever goes down or experiences delays (it happens surprisingly often) we automatically route your requests to another provider that you've configured.